Shopify Catalog Operations & Automation

 1. Catalog Setup and Enrichment

-This section documents the foundation of the Shopify catalog.
-Products were first modeled and uploaded using a CSV file, then enriched directly in the admin with structured attributes, variant options, and standardized categories.
-Every detail—from product taxonomy to SEO metadata—was built to ensure data consistency, search visibility, and readiness for automation.
+This section covers the foundation of the Shopify catalog.
+Products were first structured in a CSV and imported, then enriched in the Shopify admin with consistent attributes, variant options, and standardized categories.
+Every detail—from taxonomy choices to SEO metadata—was set up to support data consistency, search visibility, and automation-ready workflows.

 1a.
 Catalog Import File

-Source file used to create products and variants with clean option sets, handles, SKUs, and categories.
+Source CSV used to create products and variants with clean option sets, handles, SKUs, and categories.

 Download Source File